Buttery-Soft Chocolate Chip Brioche Rolls

 When you are using instant yeast, you don’t need to worry about adding the ingredients in any particular order.
 Just dump everything (except the chocolate chips!) into your bread machine or the bowl of your stand mixer.

 Press the dough cycle if using a bread machine, or knead on low with your mixer using the dough hook.
-(Read this if you need more help using your stand mixer to knead the dough.)
-You’ll want to make sure all the flour gets incorporated, so use a spatula to scrape down the sides as needed.
+(Read this if you need more help using your stand mixer to knead dough.)
+You’ll want to make sure all the flour gets incorporated, so use a spatula to scape down the sides as needed.

-At first, the dough will seem very wet and sticky, but it will tighten up a bit as it kneads.
+At first the dough will seem very wet and sticky, but it will tighten up a bit as it kneads.
 If it still seems very wet, almost like a batter rather than dough, add more flour a few teaspoons at a time.
 It should seem sticky but not wet.

 Once the dough has come together, add the chocolate chips and let them knead in for just a minute or two.
 If you are using a bread machine, this means you have to be aware of when the kneading portion of the cycle is about to end.

-Once you are satisfied with the dough, allow it to rise for one hour at warm room temperature.
-It should look very puffy and have doubled in size when it is done.
+Once you are satisfied with the dough, allow it to rise 1 hour at warm room temperature.

 Now it’s time to divide them into rolls.
 One tip: make them small!
 Since chocolate chip brioche is so rich, big rolls are overwhelming to eat and look disturbingly like hamburger rolls.
-Divide this recipe into 18 pieces or more.
+Divide this recipe into 16 pieces or more.
 If the dough sticks too much to your hands, lightly oil them with cooking spray.

 Shape them gently and place them on a parchment lined baking sheet.
 They will touch as they rise and bake.
 Brush them with an egg wash, which gives the brioche a beautiful golden color.
 You can sprinkle them with sparkling sugar.